mattcone/markdown-guide/_tools/obsidian.md

 {% include image.html file="/assets/images/tools/obsidian.png" alt="Obsidian Markdown application" %}

 Obsidian sports virtually all of the standard fare common to the other applications in this category, but it ups the ante by including a number of other features for power users.
 There's a visually-striking graph view that's a kind of "mind map" of all your files stored in Obsidian, a "Markdown format importer" that can find and replace certain Markdown syntax elements in your files, and support for [math](https://publish.obsidian.md/help/How+to/Format+your+notes) and [diagram](https://publish.obsidian.md/help/How+to/Format+your+notes) syntax.
 That really just scratches the surface of Obsidian's capabilities.
-Obsidian is extensible, and there are dozens of free community plugins available within the application.
+Obsidian is extensible, and there are hundreds of free community plugins available within the application.

 Two other features are worth mentioning.
 Obsidian provides a simple way to publish notes to the internet, and it stores all of your files in plaintext Markdown files containing only the text you enter.